sony/nnabla-nas/README.md

 ### Logging

-When running the architecture search, the evaluations in the sarch space are logged.
-We mantain a folder to keep track of the parameters, predictions (e.g., loss, error, number of parameters, and latency).
+When running the architecture search, the evaluations in the search space are logged.
+We maintain a folder to keep track of the parameters, predictions (e.g., loss, error, number of parameters, and latency).
 Users can easily monitor the training curves with [`TensorboardX`](https://tensorboardx.readthedocs.io/en/latest/tutorial.html).

 <img align="center" src="docs/sources/images/tensorboard.png" alt="drawing" width="700"/>